 Flank steak is the most underrated cut of beef, yet this budget-friendly cut is a hidden gem.
 When cooked properly, it can be one of the most flavourful steaks.
-For best results, this recipe recommends seasoning the steak with a good dry rub after marinating and then smoking it to add a smokey, rich flavour.

 How To Make Smoked Flank Steak

-Step 1 – Make Marinade
+- Prepare Marinade

-Add Teriyaki sauce, brown sugar, soy sauce, apple cider vinegar, garlic powder, salt, and pepper to a mixing bowl.
+First, we’ll be making smoked flank steak marinade.
+Combine marinade ingredients in a mixing bowl.
 Mix all of the ingredients until thoroughly combined to create a marinade.

 Add your steaks to the mixing bowl, cover them entirely in the marinade, and wrap or cover the mixing bowl.
 Alternatively, place the marinade into a Ziplock bag and place the steaks inside the bag, and seal.

-Step 3 – Preheat Smoker
+- Preheat Smoker

-Step 4 – Prepare & Apply Dry Rub
+- Prepare & Apply Dry Rub

 If you have a preferred dry rub, apply it now.
 We recommend using Guga Rub to add a sweet yet salty flavor to the meat.
 Alternatively, a simple mix of smoked paprika, garlic salt, and ground black pepper is a simple yet delicious dry rub to try.